mktrias/South-Tutorial/README.md

 - VCS-proof: automatically detects if someone else's migrations conflict with your own
 - You can string together migrations in order to move forwards or backwards through your database schema

-# General Tips

-Do a single migration for each atomic code change (like a bug fix) instead of spreading the migrations out into a dozen files.

 # Migration Workflow

 ## Creating a new django app